5 Surprising Mood Disorders You May Not Know About

 Mood disorders like bipolar disorder and depression affect millions of people in the United States.
 If you experience mood swings, talk to your doctor.

-Bipolar disorder is a manic episode (high) or mixed episodes (low-high), characterized by extreme changes in mood, energy and activity levels that last for at least one week.
-There are several types of bipolar disorder: manic episodes, depressive episodes and mixed episodes.
+Bipolar disorder is a manic episode (high) or mixed episodes (low-high), characterized by extreme changes in mood, energy, and activity levels.
+There are several types of bipolar disorder: manic episodes, depressive episodes, and mixed episodes.

-Depression is a medical condition marked by feelings of sadness or hopelessness that persist for more than two weeks; loss interest in activities; problems sleeping; diminished ability to concentrate; suicidal thoughts/attempts/intentions; feelings of worthlessness or guilt; extreme sensitivity to criticism “I just can’t do anything right!”;”feeling like nothing matters anymore.”
+Depression is a medical condition characterized by persistent feelings of sadness or hopelessness lasting over two weeks.
+It involves a loss of interest in activities, sleep problems, difficulty concentrating, thoughts, attempts, or intentions of suicide.
+Individuals may experience feelings of worthlessness, guilt, and extreme sensitivity to criticism.
+Often expressing statements like “I just can’t do anything right!” or “feeling like nothing matters anymore.”

 Facebook